Will Ferrell’s ‘Elf’ returning to theaters for 20th anniversary

 As for local screenings, you’ll want to check your local theater listings in the coming weeks.
 A glance at Fandango.com showed a handful of showtimes later this month.

-The best way to spread Christmas cheer is streaming “Elf” for all to hear, right?
+The best way to spread Christmas cheer is by streaming “Elf” for all to hear, right?

 If you’d rather enjoy the movie at home, it’ll stream on Hulu starting on Nov.
 23 (Hulu + Live TV subscribers can currently watch it on demand).
 Elf is available on Max right now.